top of page

 Nov 16, 20255 min read

-The Convergence of AI and Private Equity
+ARTICLE: The Convergence of AI and Private Equity

 Introduction There’s not a tech headline these days that doesn’t mention artificial intelligence or that jobs are in danger of being replaced by robots layered with AI.
 The current AI boom is reminiscent of the late ’90s internet craze, you almost can’t go anywhere without bumping into the founder of an AI startup.
 Much of it can be somewhat overwhelming at times; however, when business figures such as Elon Musk, Sundar Pichai, Larry Ellison, Robert Smith and Steve Schwar